emmanuel-battesti/swarm-rescue/README.md

 ## Details on the rules

-- You can only use the detection of WoundedPerson and other Drones with the Semantic Cones, but not the Walls (as it is unrealistically giving you the full wall size and position).
+- You can only use the detection of WoundedPerson, RescueCenter and other Drones with the Semantic Cones, but not the Walls (as it is unrealistically giving you the full wall size and position).
 Use Lidar to detect/avoid Walls.

 # Simple-Playgrounds